 Key findings include:

-• Current Deflection and Sediment Deposition: The presence of the Multi Purpose Artificial Reefs causes longshore currents to be deflected as they pass the reef, creating a "shadow zone" on the down drift side where sand accumulates.
+Current Deflection and Sediment Deposition: The presence of the Multi Purpose Artificial Reef causes longshore currents to be deflected as they pass the reef, creating a "shadow zone" on the down drift side where sand accumulates.
 This finding is significant as it demonstrates the reef's role in sediment storage and coastal protection, aligning with its initial design objectives.

-• Stabilisation of Coastal Bars: The research also found that the Multi Purpose Artificial Reefs can help stabilise coastal bars as they move onshore, with a notable downdrift offset of the inner bar due to low oblique wave incidence.
+Stabilisation of Coastal Bars: The research also found that the Multi Purpose Artificial Reefs can help stabilise coastal bars as they move onshore, with a notable downdrift offset of the inner bar due to low oblique wave incidence.
 This effect contributes to the stabilisation of the coastal environment around the reef.

 Implications and Future Directions

 This study highlights the multifaceted role of Multi Purpose Artificial Reefs in coastal management, offering insights into their impact on sediment transport pathways and coastal morphology.
 The findings suggest that MPARs can indeed fulfill their dual purpose of providing coastal protection while enhancing recreational outcomes, such as surfing conditions.
-However, the research also underscores the importance of long-term monitoring and data analysis to fully understand the implications of such structures on coastal environments.
+However, the research also showcases the importance of long-term monitoring and data analysis to fully understand the implications of such structures on coastal environments.

 The study can be found, on Research Gate.